KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 This framework is a **conceptual scaffold** for organizing metacognitive phenomena, not a complete predictive model.
 We acknowledge the following limitations:

+1. **Notational Clarification:** The original $K(K(x))$ notation could be misread as function composition.
+We clarify that each $K_n$ is an independent observation of a distinct state (State$_n$), not the application of $K$ to the numerical output of the previous layer.

-1. **Minimal Axiomatic Theory:** We provide basic constraints on $K$ (anchor preservation, monotonicity, boundedness) but do not specify a unique functional form.
+2. **Minimal Axiomatic Theory:** We provide basic constraints on $K$ (anchor preservation, monotonicity, boundedness) but do not specify a unique functional form.
 The specific dynamics of $K$ (e.g., whether it is contractive, has fixed points beyond $\{-1, 0, 1\}$) are empirical questions.

-2. **No Generative Model:** We do not provide a noise model or generative account of how $K$ values are produced.
+3. **No Generative Model:** We do not provide a noise model or generative account of how states are produced.
 This is a task for computational cognitive modeling.

+4. **Observation Protocol:** The mapping from observable behavior to $K_n$ values requires operational definitions.
+While we provide guidelines (e.g., alignment between claims and performance), the specific elicitation methods depend on the application domain.

-3. **Simulation Validation Pending:** We have not yet provided simulated evidence that different metacognitive profiles (Socratic, Dunning-Kruger, Imposter) are identifiable under realistic noise.
+5. **Simulation Validation Pending:** We have not yet provided simulated evidence that different metacognitive profiles (Socratic, Dunning-Kruger, Imposter) are identifiable under realistic noise.
 This is planned for future work.

-4. **Analogical Type Theory:** The type-theoretic justification is analogical rather than formally constructed.
+6. **Analogical Type Theory:** The type-theoretic justification is analogical rather than formally constructed.
 A full domain-theoretic or typed lambda-calculus treatment is beyond the current scope.

-5. **LLM Operationalization Incomplete:** Applying $K(K(x))$ to LLMs requires addressing question-side shortcuts and model-side signals.
+7. **LLM Operationalization Incomplete:** Applying $K_n$ to LLMs requires addressing question-side shortcuts and model-side signals.
 Specific methods (conformal coverage, debate protocols) are suggested but not developed here.

 ### Future Directions